Have you ever thought about seeing a counsellor or psychotherapist, but weren’t sure what to expect?

 As an Holistic Counsellor and Psychotherapist I offer a space of safety and trust where you can feel supported in exploring issues in your personal life.
 My intention is not to tell you what to do, but rather, to help you to find your own solutions.

-It’s not always easy to articulate, or express in words, your concerns.
-Your Counsellor/Psychotherapist will offer empathic guidance, gently supporting you as you process whatever is troubling you.
-Their role is to assist you to find resolution and deeper understanding, helping you to grow in awareness.
+It’s not always easy to find the words to express how you are feeling.
+In your session I will offer empathic guidance, gently supporting you as you process whatever is troubling you.
+My role is to assist you to find resolution and deeper understanding, helping you to grow in awareness.

 Asking for Help